AveroLLC/types-first-ui/README.md

 export interface PathAPI<TState extends object, TVal> {
   get: (state: TState) => TVal;
   set: (nextVal: TVal) => (state: TState) => TState;
+  unset: (state: TState) => TState;
 }
 export declare type Path<TState extends object, TVal> = Selector<TVal> &
   PathAPI<TState, TVal>;
 ```

 A path is a selector with special properties and constraints.
 Paths represent observables of some subtree of your state atom.
 A path is constructed by providing the literal path to a subtree of your state interface.
-It will emit whenever that piece of the state tree has changed (i.e. it is no longer referentially equal to its previous value).
+It is an observable that will emit whenever the focused piece of the state tree has changed (i.e. it is no longer referentially equal to its previous value).
 Paths are the primitive from which we compute other derived values, through selectors.
 For every subtree of your state tree, there should be a corresponding Paths object.

-Because paths are bound directly to a piece of the state tree, they also include typesafe, non-mutating get and set functions which are used in our reducers.
+Because paths are bound directly to a piece of the state tree, they also include typesafe, non-mutating get, set, and unset functions which are used in our reducers.

 Paths are created using the `path` utility function.